rancher/rke2-docs/docs/install/network_options.md

     For more information, please check the [upstream docs](https://docs.cilium.io/en/v1.11/gettingstarted/kubeproxy-free/)

-    Cilium is currently not supported in the Windows installation of RKE2
+    > **Warning:** Cilium is currently not supported in the Windows installation of RKE2

 === "Calico CNI plugin"
     Starting with RKE2 v1.21, Calico can be deployed as the CNI plugin.
 To do so, pass `calico` as the value of the `--cni` flag.
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
 For example, to change the mtu: